JoshuaAsante1997/Library-Database/README.md

 AUTO_INCREMENT = 2000;

-/* emails have been manually randomised for authenticity and realism based off the kinds of emails that I have seen customers have at my current job role */
+/* emails have been manually randomised for authenticity and realism based off the kind of emails that I have seen customers have at my current job role */

 INSERT INTO members (first_name, last_name, gender, email_address)
 VALUES